 FT BUSINESS SCHOOL

-Welcome to the FT Business School series of online executive education courses, conducted in partnership with leading business schools.
+FT.com presents the fourth instalment in its FT Business School series of online executive education courses conducted in partnership with leading business schools.

 Part 2 Contents:

 1. Simple hierarchies and complex networks.

 2. The two basic kinds of networks that every leader needs: fishing nets for collecting the right kind of resources and safety nets for risk taking.

 3. Closing thought: Do you have the right nets and are you using them correctly?

 Part 3 Contents: